Rules of Conduct

 6. Loud, disorderly, or aggressive behavior.

-11. Bringing any animal into the Library (except one that assists a disabled person).
+12. Bringing any animal into the Library (except one that assists a disabled person or for a Library program).